 Marc, an actor, improviser, musician, writer and voice-over talent, lives in Los Angeles with his (current) wife Beth, a cat veterinarian.

-David, the youngest of four siblings was born in the New York City to Milagros, a pre-school nutritionist and David Rodriguez Sr., a Korean War veteran and plastics engineer.
+DAVID RODRIGUEZ, the youngest of four siblings was born in the New York City to Milagros, a pre-school nutritionist and David Rodriguez Sr., a Korean War veteran and plastics engineer.
 Shortly thereafter, his family moved to Long Island and unlike most young men in his new neighborhood, David spent his formative years at the historic New York Military Academy graduating in 1988.

 After living the suburban grown-up life for nearly 10 years, in 2003, David took the leap to pursue his life long dream of becoming a filmmaker and in the fall of 2004, he began directing his first feature film, PUSH.
 The film was released theatrically in Los Angeles in August 2006.